OWASP/www-chapter-vignan-institute-of-information-technology/index.md

 ## ACTIVITIES

-We majorly engage and indulge in sharing our knowledge on new-age technologies through all our social media platforms and CTFs in spreading cybersecurity awareness with our weekly-news,magazines,infographics,quiz,webinars and instagram reels.We organise various events in collaboration with other cybersecurity student communities and mostly aim to learn together contributing to the open-source community with our further projects.
+We majorly engage and indulge in sharing our knowledge on new-age technologies through all our social media platforms and CTFs in spreading cybersecurity awareness with our weekly-news, magazines, infographics, quiz, webinars and instagram reels.We organise various events in collaboration with other cybersecurity student communities and mostly aim to learn together contributing to the open-source community with our further projects.